 If the audio quality is poor from the main switcher, consider moving the device closer to the action or connecting external audio sources.

 Using external audio sources can improve the quality and quantity of audio sources in your broadcast.
-Whether you're plugging in a single microphone, media player, or routing multiple devices through an audio mixer, you will need a specific set of adapters, cables, and hardware.
+Whether you are using a single microphone, media player, or routing multiple devices through an audio mixer, you will need a specific set of adapters, cables, and hardware.
 These requirements depend on whether your switcher device has a headphone jack, lightning port, or USB-C port.
 These guides provide step-by-step instructions on setting up external audio sources by input type: